• Please Don’t Stop the Music

 • Academia/activism: Irresolvable tensions or fruitful possibilities?

-The Wellcome Trust, The Body of Work, 24 April 2020
+The Wellcome Trust, 24 April 2020

 Led by Dr Olimpia Burchiellaro, this workshop will discuss the tensions and possibilities between academic and activist work.
 We will draw from our own experiences of activism, academia, organizing, thinking, reading, writing etc… to reflect on what academic activism is (is it possible? where does it take place?), how we might engage in it and why, and ultimately, who and/or what the University is even for.